 From beneath the Earth to outer space, quinoa nutrition is so impressive that NASA even considered using it for long-term space missions as a healthy, easily growable crop.

-With the emergence of the Paleo diet and other lifestyles that encourage the elimination of gluten, complex, gluten-free carbohydrates like quinoa are a must-have for energy.
+With the emergence of the Paleo diet and other lifestyles that encourage the elimination of gluten, complex, gluten-free carbohydrates like quinoa and fonio are a must-have for energy.
 However, the real beauty of quinoa lies in its protein profile (with its impressive essential amino acid content) and other extremely beneficial nutrients.

 The nutritional profile of quinoa is impressive by itself, but some of the best parts about its health benefits aren’t listed on the nutrition label.